kxrrym03/kxrrym03/README.md

 - 😄 Pronouns: She/Her
-- ⚡ Fun fact:  Machine learning is just fancy math trying to act smart—kind of like a student who didn’t study but still guesses the right answers! 📚🎯 It learns from mistakes (just like us), except it doesn’t cry over bad grades. 😆
+- ⚡ Fun fact:  Machine learning is just fancy math trying to act smart, kind of like a student who didn’t study but still guesses the right answers! 📚🎯 It learns from mistakes (just like us), except it doesn’t cry over bad grades. 😆

 <!---
 kxrrym03/kxrrym03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.